Mathematics (MATH)

 MATH 2205 Introduction to Statistical Concepts and Methods with Foundations (6)

 This course includes all of the material of MATH 2200, plus foundational material such as functions, data analysis, algebra of polynomials, rational, and radical expressions, factoring, systems of linear equations, quadratic, rational, and radical equations, graphs of linear and quadratic functions, midpoint and distance formulas, ratios, proportions.
-Prerequisite: QR Category 3 status and permission of student's advisor or the instructor.
+Prerequisite: CAT 3 status and permission of student's advisor or the instructor.

 MATH 2222 Introduction to Mathematical Computing (4)